meditationstuff/protocol_1/index.md

 [<a href="#147h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <span id="147a"></span> when things get worse again--burn-off, integration, suppression, unsuppression:

+**"burn off" and "integration"**

+The phenomenology can be a bit different for each of these, but they are both loosely equivalent.

+The gist of these is something like:

+burn-off/integration ~= "activity that (previously) needs to be conscious, then instead becomes appropriately automatized (and 'unconscious')"

+An example is when one is reminding oneself to do something later in the day, over and over, in one's head.
+This reminding is "pre-integration."
+But, if the mind figures out how to "automatically be sure that you will do the thing, later in the day," then the reminding stops.
+So, pre-integration, the mind is loud, for some thing.
+Post integration, the mind is quiet, for that thing, because the mind is sure enough that it will be automatically handled.
+"Burn off" is like integration but there's nothing further in the future.
+It's just a thing that's no longer needed, and the mind figures out how to no longer need it.

+**suppression**

+The opposite of burn off and integration is something like "suppression."
+This is where something is sort of made unconscious, *but without resolving the underlying thing*, so it's *still there* kind of potentially gumming things up.

+With integration/burn-off, it's sort of like what was conscious has been positively transformed into something that no longer needs to be conscious.
+With suppression, something is no longer conscious, but, sort of, no transformation has occurred; that something has just been sort of papered over.

+Usually, when someone first learns to meditate, they're doing maybe 50% burn-off/integration and 50% suppression (or even much more of the latter than the former).
+When someone becomes very skilled at meditation, they're doing, long-run, 100% burn-off/integration and 0% suppression.
+Doing a lot of suppression, at first, for even thousands of hours, is very normal, and part of the process of learning to meditate.
+Some people will naturally do more or less, when starting out, and anyone may have intermittent periods of heightened suppression.
+Suppression isn't bad, per se.
+Sometimes it's intermediately helpful.
+It's only "bad" if that's the only thing one is doing.

+All that said, that way it *can be* problematic, is that there's sort of only a finite amount of "room" for suppression, only so much "slack" for suppression.
+After too much suppression, things will ultimately lose steam and meditative progress will potentially get stuck and slow down.
+(Worst case is behavioral rigidity, muscle tension, and potentially even more extreme things.)
+On the other hand, integration and burn-off, actually make more space--integration and burn-off let meditative progress continue and continue.

+(By the way, suppression is a form of "technical debt.")

+**unsuppression**

+If something got much better during meditation (like e.g. "self attacking" was very frequent but became infrequent or nonexistent), but then it starts to get worse again, this can actually be a good sign.

+Because, it can mean that previously suppressed things are becoming unsuppressed.

+If something is suppressed, unsuppression is necessary for burn off or integration to ultimately occur: the mind can't go directly from suppressed to integrated--there has to be an intermediate step of things being unsuppressed and conscious.
+And then, from consciousness, integration or burn off can (eventually!!) occur.

+It's hard to tell, at least at first--sometimes despair, fragmentation, etc., can mean one is doing something wrong.

+But, especially if what's coming up is reminiscent of things previously experienced, and especially if there was a previous period of not too much happening, and especially if one isn't pushing/forcing, and especially if there isn't any muscle tension, then things "getting worse" can actually be positive signals.
+It's unsuppression.
+And, tentatively, cautiously, one should keep doing whatever it is that they were doing (sensitively, responsively).

+Note that brain fog, lack of focus, distraction, moods, impulsive states--ANYTHING that can be consciously experienced!--can be the kinds of things that get suppressed and unsuppressed.

+Integration, burn-off, suppression, unsuppression, etc., are very general dynamics.

+[<a href="#147ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]